PerlFFI/FFI-Platypus/README.md

             This replicates the behavior of array argument types with no size.
 So the types `sint8*` and `sint8[]` behave identically when an array reference is passed in.
 They differ in that, as before, you can pass a scalar reference into type `sint8*`.

+        - The fixed string type can be specified without pointer modifier

+            That is you can use `string(10)` instead of `string(10)*` as you were previously able to in API 0.

 - lib